 Tip #1: Stay current.
 Check your list to ensure that you’re sending the notes to your contacts’ current addresses.
 You can save time by pulling the information directly from your customer relationship management (CRM) system.
 You may also link the database to your Handwrytten account.
 Consider including the recipients’ titles as a sign of respect.

 Tip #2: Think about timing.
 A well-intentioned note may not have the positive impact that you want if you wait too long to send it out or if your note seems out of touch.
 To maximize the opportunity, plan well in advance and always aim to have your cards stay ahead of the curve.
 As by their nature, handwritten cards take time for the post office to deliver.
 There’s a reason we call it “snail mail”.
 Some Handwrytten users send clients follow-up notes using the Handwrytten app right as they’re walking out of their sales meetings.
 They know that the process of a handwritten note automatically spaces out their messaging strategy perfectly.

 Tip #3: Make it special.
 If you truly want to make your greeting cards stand out, include something special.
-Adding a gift card to your customized note is a great way to get your customers’ attention while brightening their day and providing more value.
+If it’s a birthday card for a valued employee, the card itself might be gift enough.
+But adding a gift card to your customized note is a great way to get a customers’ attention while brightening their day and providing more value.
 However, don’t add just any old gift card to your note; take care to keep it with your brand.
 A gift card to a high-end restaurant may work well for an upscale brand, while a gift card to a neighborhood coffee shop may be better for companies with a local focus.